permasigner/permasigner/README.md

 # In Progress
 - [ ] Pull entitlements from binary
     - Only works on signed binaries...
+- [ ] Download dpkg-deb like how we did with ldid so it works with other Linux distros
 - [ ] Ask to install automatically on connected device
     - Would require using something like iProxy
 - [x] Switch to ldid for possible Linux support